columnflow/columnflow/docs/user_guide/structure.md

 CMS-specific {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights` task is implemented, but not present in the graph, as it is experiment specific.

-Further informations about tasks and [law](https://github.com/riga/law) can be found in {doc}`"Law Introduction" <law>` section of this documentation or in the [example section](https://github.com/riga/law#examples) of the law Github repository.
-In general (at least for cms), using columnflow requires a grid proxy, as the dataset files are accessed through it.
+Further informations about tasks and law can be found in the {doc}`"Law Introduction" <law>` section of this documentation or in the [example section](https://github.com/riga/law#examples) of the law Github repository.
+In general (at least for people working in the CMS experiment), using columnflow requires a grid proxy, as the dataset files are accessed through it.
 The grid proxy should be activated after the setup of the default environment.
 It is however possible to create a custom law config file to be used by people without a grid certificate, although someone with a grid proxy must run the tasks